ang-zeyu/infisearch/docs/src/indexer/fields.md

 In this format, raw texts of fields are stored into a JSON file as a series of `[fieldName, fieldText]` pairs as seen in the order in the document.

-This "positioned" model is slightly more complex than a regular key-value store but enables the detailed content hierarchy you see in InfiSearch' UI currently: *Title > Heading > Text under Heading*
+This "positioned" model is slightly more complex than a regular key-value store but enables the detailed content hierarchy you see in InfiSearch's UI currently: *Title > Heading > Text under Heading*

 **2. `enum`**